Iceland in 4 Days (Best Itinerary, Map & Tips)

 You should know that the lower trail leading to the falls is usually closed in winter.
 However, there are many great viewpoints from further away, so you aren’t really missing anything if you can’t walk up to it.
 Also, make sure to dress really warm – the wind is very strong here and it brings freezing cold air from the nearby glacier.

 TIP: Gullfoss is located just next to the Langjokull glacier, a popular place for snowmobile tours.
 You can go snowmobiling on a glacier the whole year round.
-Here you can find more information and book your glacier snowmobiling experience.
+You can find more information and book your glacier snowmobiling experience here.
+There’s also a tour that visits a man-made ice tunnel inside the glacier.

 Other Nice Stops Along the Golden Circle